On this page:

 What is prostate cancer?

-Locally spread prostate cancer: Cancer that has cancer has broken through the capsule (covering) of the prostate or has spread outside the gland to nearby tissues.
+Locally spread prostate cancer: Cancer that has broken through the capsule (covering) of the prostate or has spread outside the gland to nearby tissues.
 Places where the cancer might spread include tissues such as your seminal vesicles, lymph nodes, neck of your bladder or your back passage (rectum).
 The seminal vesicles are two glands that sit just behind your prostate gland and store seminal fluid.

 Metastatic (advanced) prostate cancer: This is when prostate cancer cells have spread and are affecting other parts of your body, away from the prostate gland.
 The most common place for prostate cancer to spread to is your bones.
 Read more about metastatic prostate cancer.